dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-06-10-hello-world-program-in-tonto.md

 * The program name includes a `run_` prefix before the name `HELLO_WORLD` all in capitals.
 This is requied.

-* Comments appear after an exclamation mark
+* Comments appear after an exclamation mark.
+(Note: The highlighting of code within comments, and in the code is not always correct because I use the ruby language highlighter for the moment).

 * There is a lot of “set up”  and "clean up” which occurs, controlled via macro commands such as `TONTO_START` and `TONTO_DESTROY` respectively.
 These